-Tense meetings with world leaders await Obama in Asia
+Obama, China ratify climate agreements

 "Our relationship with China ... defies easy and simple definitions," said Daniel Kritenbrink, Obama's senior director for Asian Affairs.
 "We recognize and are comfortable with the fact that there exists a broad range of tensions in the US-China relationship.
 We don't shy away from that tension."

+For Obama, this week's trip to China and Laos is one of his last opportunities to shape American foreign policy before other leaders adapt their approach to the US based on the next president.
+He hopes to make a closing argument in some of his most fraught relationships before the business of state is handed off.

+Aside from Xi, Obama planned formal meetings with the leaders of Turkey and the Philippines amid new disagreements.

-In talks Sunday with Turkish President Recep Tayyip Erdoğan, Obama confronts another prickly leader who remains nonetheless indispensable to the United States.
+In talks Sunday with Turkish President Recep Tayyip Erdoğan, Obama confronts a prickly leader who remains nonetheless indispensable to the United States.

 Since an attempt to overthrow him failed in July, Erdogan has taken harsh tactics to consolidate power, worrying human rights advocates and US officials alike.
-The Turkish leader is expected to press Obama on an extradition request for US-based cleric Fettulah Gulen, under suspicion in Turkey for helping plot the coup.
+The Turkish leader is expected to press Obama on an extradition request for US-based cleric Fetthulah Gulen, under suspicion in Turkey for helping plot the coup.
 Gulen denies involvement, and the US is demanding evidence of his involvement, but rejecting the request could worsen ties between the two countries.

 For the US, alienating Erdogan remains an unwelcome prospect given Turkey's critical role in the battle against ISIS in Iraq and Syria.
 Even on that front, disagreements persist.
 Washington has pressed Ankara to end airstrikes on Syrian Kurds, whom the US is backing in the fight against ISIS terrorists.